hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 layout: post
 title: Testing Microservices — Java & Spring Boot
 tags: programming testing java
-excerpt: Based on the previous post about testing microservices, I'll show how to implement different types of tests for a Spring Boot application in Java
+excerpt: Based on the previous post about testing microservices, I'll show how to implement different types of tests for a Spring Boot microservice written  in Java
 comments: true
 ---

-**TODO: link to other post**

-In my previous post I gave a round-trip over what it means to test microservices.
+In my [previous post](/blog/testing_microservices/) I gave a round-trip over what it means to test microservices.
 We discussed the concept of the test pyramid and found out that you should write different types of automated tests to come up with a reliable and effective test suite.

 While the previous post was a little more abstract, explaining concepts and high-level approaches, this post will be more hands on.
 We will explore how we can implement the concepts we discussed before.
 The technology of choice for this post will be **Java** with **Spring Boot** as the application framework.